jorgectf/rtmp_relay/README.md

 * ${address} – IP address of the destination
 * ${port} – destination port

+Optionally you can specify the address of the status page:
+*statusPageAddress* – the address of the web status page (optional)

 Example configuration:

+    statusPageAddress: "0.0.0.0:80"
     servers:
       - listen: "127.0.0.1:2200"
         applications: